department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <div class="va-introtext">

-To honor the military service of a Veteran, we may provide a headstone, grave marker, or niche cover to identify the burial place in a federal, Department of Defense, or state Veterans cemetery.
-We may also provide a headstone, marker, or medallion (to attach to a privately purchased headstone or marker) for Veterans buried in private or public cemeteries.

-Family members may also qualify for a marker if they’re buried in a state Veterans cemetery, national cemetery, or cemetery at a military post or base.
-Find out how to arrange for one of these memorial items.
+Find out how to apply for a headstone, grave marker, or medallion to honor the service of a Veteran or to honor an eligible family member.

 </div>